OUR SCHOOL’S APPROACH TO THE CURRICULUM AND ITS DESIGN

 Every year group in the school has the opportunity to be in a play ranging from nativity productions in the lower part of the school to full costume drama performances to parents in Key stage 2.

-We also regularly invite visitors into school to offer our pupils different perspectives into subject areas such as P.E. art and drama.
-This allows our children to achieve outcomes which they can be proud of and may take the form of 3 -D art work or whole Key Stage Sports festivals.
+We also regularly invite visitors into school to offer our pupils different perspectives into subject areas such as P.E. art, drama and R.E and also through the medium of collective worship.
+This allows our children to achieve outcomes which they can be proud of and may take the form of 3 -D art work , whole Key Stage Sports festivals as well as thoughtful verbal responses through poetry for example.
 Examples of these may be seen around our school and in the form of photographic evidence on our website.

-Our wide ranging extra-curricular provision in the form of after school clubs is carefully designed to allow every child in our school to sample something which will appeal to him or her.
-Clubs such as Choir, and Drama club enable all of our pupils to experience a special thrill as they are taught something new on a weekly basis.
+Our wide ranging extra-curricular provision in the form of after school clubs (SEE OUR SCHOOL CLUBS PAGE UNDER THE PARENTS TAB) is carefully designed to allow every child in our school to sample something which will appeal to him or her.
+Clubs such as choir, art or dodgeball club enable all of our pupils to experience a special thrill as they are taught something new on a weekly basis.
 The vast majority of our after school clubs are free to parents.
 Some of these clubs such as athletics club, football club and cricket club offer our children the chance to take part in inter school competition which further enriches their experience if this is something that they would like to be a part of.

 What does your child learn at school each day?
 Find information about our curriculum subjects here.